 Dessert was made-to-order crepes with Nutella and whip cream.

-After some (more) drinks and dancing, there were homemade (!) empanadas that I am assuming had meat, chips and guac.
+Next up were homemade empanadas – that I am assuming had meat – with a side of chips and guac.

 So? say this wedding was next month.
 What would I have been able to eat?
 Being vegetarian the following items would be have still been okay to eat: